Text Santa: Music

 The Text Santa 2015 appeal theme music was created by London-based music production company A-MNEMONIC Music Official Website.
 In previous years, the theme music that was used was created by British composer Leigh Haggerwood of The Florin Street Band, who re-worked his Christmas song "My Favourite Time of Year" especially for the appeal, creating theme and background music along with various other original compositions.
 The song – with its sweeping string melodies and critically acclaimed Victorian-themed music video has gained worldwide popularity and was recently performed by the United States Army Band in Washington D.C.
 Leigh Haggerwood is proud of the songs association with the Text Santa campaign and has pledged to support it each year.
 "My Favourite Time of Year" was not used for the 2015 appeal.

 Official single

 In 2013, the cast of The Big Reunion released a cover of "I Wish It Could Be Christmas Everyday", with all proceeds going to the Text Santa charities.
 The single peaked at 21 in the UK singles charts.

+Branding

+At launch in 2011, Text Santa was promoted with a group of eight mascots named "Santa's Little Helpers".
+The package was a collaboration between Lambie-Nairn and famed animation studio Aardman Animations.